doersino/nyum/README.md

       - 3.8 g protein
     ```
 * `image`: Filename of a photo of the prepared dish, *e.g.*, `strawberrysmoothie.jpg`.
 The image must be located *alongside* the Markdown document – not in a subdirectory, for instance.
+* `image_attribution` and `image_source`: If you haven't created the recipe photo yourself, you might be required to attribute its author or link back to its source (which should be an URL).
+The attribution, if set, will be shown semi-transparently in the bottom right corner of the image.
+If the source is non-empty, a click on the image will take you there.
 * `size`: How many servings does the recipe produce, or how many cupcakes does it yield, or does it fit into a small or large springform?
 * `time`: Time it takes from getting started to serving.
 * `author`: Your grandma, for example.